aidlearning/Aid-gpio/README.md

 # Aid-gpio
-Extending the peripheral of AidLearning using gpio，Let cell phones work like Raspberry pi work with Arduino
+Extending the peripheral of AidLearning using gpio，Let cell phones work like Raspberry pi with Arduino